 9. University of South Florida

 The University of South Florida serves 50,000 students online and on campuses in Tampa, Sarasota, and St. Petersburg.
 USF offers programs through 14 colleges and boasts a 21–to–1 student–to–faculty ratio.
 Many of USF’s graduate programs rank among the nation’s best according to U.S. News & World Report, maintaining the school’s standing as a research and scholarship powerhouse.

 The 42–credit online master of public health (MPH) degree available through the College of Public Health trains students in the use of culturally appropriate, population-based approaches to address current and emerging public health challenges.
 Learners in this online MPH program select from one of seven concentrations, including epidemiology, global disaster management and humanitarian relief, infection control, and public health administration.
 Regardless of their chosen specialization, all students complete core coursework to acquire competencies in broad areas such as biostatistics, epidemiology, health policy and management, and social and behavioral sciences.

 Students may also complete a combined concentration such as epidemiology and global health through both online and classroom courses.
 The College of Public Health keeps this online master’s in public health program affordable with reduced tuition rates for out–of–state students.
 Admission to the MPH requires all school transcripts, a standardized test such as the GRE or MCAT, a resume, and professional recommendations.

-The University of South Florida is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
-The MPH is accredited by the Council on Education for Public Health (CEPH).
+University of South Florida is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+The MPH is accredited by the Council on Education for Public Health.